BattletechModders/TisButAScratch/README.md

 ![TextPop](https://github.com/ajkroeg/TisButAScratch/blob/main/doc/barracksstatus.png)

 <b>Debilitating Injuries</b>: if an injury severity in a single location exceeds a given threshold, a pilot may become `DEBILITATED` which incapacitates them for the current mission.
 Pilots that are `DEBILITATED` are unable to drop on contracts, even after their injuries have healed. `DEBILITATED` is a pilot tag, and can therefore be removed by events (or other actions that alter tags).
+A setting is provided that allows `DEBILITATED` to heal given enough time.

 <b>Mission Killed Injuries</b>: If the total severity of injuries <i>regardless of location</i> exceeds a given threshold, a pilot can be Mission Killed, which incapacitates them for the current mission but does <i>not</i> prevent them from deploying on subsequent contracts.
 Think of it like "overcome by pain".